yocjyet/message-forward/README.md

 # message-forward

+A simple tool to forward messages from Zulip to Telegram.

 ## Setup

 Create `.env` file in the root of the project with the following content, replacing `<your-...>` with your own values (remove `<` and `>` as well).